cajuncoding/GraphQL.RepoDB/README.md

             })
             //This Below is the initializer to be added...
             //NOTE: This Adds Sorting & Paging providers/conventions by default!
 Do not AddPaging() &
-            //      AddSorting() in addition to '.AddPreProcessedResultsExtensions()', or the HotChocolate
+            //      AddSorting() in addition to '.AddResolverProcessedResultsExtensions()', or the HotChocolate
             //      Pipeline will not work as expected!
-            .AddPreProcessedResultsExtensions()
+            .AddResolverProcessedResultsExtensions()
 ```
 ### Simplified Facade for key elements of the request [graphqlParams]
 2. Now you can Dependency Inject the new **IParamsContext** into your Resolvers: